 Research Profile

-Prof. Smit’s research interest is in contemporary ecumenical systematic theology, particularly from a Reformed perspective.
-Topics include the role of the Bible in Christian faith and doctrine; the relationship between doctrine, worship and ethics; implications of the faith for Christian life; the nature and calling of the church; and so-called public theology (together with several colleagues, including Koopman and Vosloo).
-He has been dealing with these themes against the backdrop of recent South African history and the contemporary challenges facing the church in South Africa.
+Prof. Smit’s research interest is in contemporary ecumenical systematic and public theology, particularly from a Reformed perspective.
+Topics include the relationship between doctrine, worship and life; implications of the faith for Christian life; the nature and calling of the church; and so-called public theology.

 Teaching Profile